katcipis/sophia/notes/books/coders-at-work.md

-The first thing that got me by surprise since I don't like Javascript is how much I liked Brendan Eich, which is a lesson on how stupid is to connect one thing to the other x_x.
+The first thing that got me by surprise since I don't like Javascript is how much I liked Brendan Eich, which is a lesson on how stupid is to connect one thing to the other.

-I identify myself with him a lot.
-He really apreciates good stuff like Scheme and Smalltalk, and he is so against traditional OO and Java and design patterns that he made a lot of effort to not allow things like classes in Javascript (sadly it got in lately =().
+I identified myself with him a lot.
+He really appreciates good stuff like Scheme and Smalltalk, and he is so against traditional OO and Java and design patterns that he made a lot of effort to not allow things like classes in Javascript (he lost in the end).

 But as it is usual with software there are a whole context that people tend to ignore because they where not there, and he explains a little the forces that